engineeranalyst/HR-Employee-Sentiment-Analysis/README.md

 ---

-## 💻 III.
-Power Query & M-Code Deep Dive
+## 💻 Power Query & M-Code Deep Dive
 The "Engine Room" of this project involved custom M-code to handle complex organizational hierarchies that the standard UI couldn't process alone.

 * **Job Level Classification:** I wrote a custom `if...then...else` statement in the Power Query Advanced Editor.
 This code scanned four separate binary columns (Director, Manager, Supervisor, Staff) to create a single, unified **Job Level** column.